fal-works/sneaker/README.md

 # sneaker

+Assert, log and test.
-May or may not help you to debug.
+May or may not help you to debug your Haxe code.

 **Requires Haxe 4** (tested with v4.0.5).